 To set a signature in Gmail, follow these simple steps:

-- Click the + Create new button.
+- Start creation: Click the + Create new button.

-Tip: The character limit is also applied to your image.
+Tip: The character limit is up to 10,000 characters and also applies to your image.
 Try resizing it if you go over the limit.

-To create additional signatures, simply follow all the previous steps and click the + Create new button again in the Signature settings.
+To create additional signatures, follow all the previous steps and click the + Create new button again in the Signature settings.
+Create as many signature blocks as you like and simply switch between them when needed.

 How to insert or change your signature in Gmail

-You’ve created and saved one or several signatures (perhaps even a small library of them 📚) but how do you insert them into your email or swap them when needed?
 In Gmail, you can manually insert or switch to any of your pre-written signatures right from the compose window.

 To insert or switch between your signature blocks: